 This post is sponsored by ASMI.
 All opinions are my own.

-Alaska cod recipes are favorites here because cod is very easy to cook with and takes on so many flavors easily (remember these cod sliders?)
+Have you ever thought about including seafood in your kid friendly gluten free meals?
+Cod is very easy to cook with and takes on so many flavors easily (remember these cod sliders?)

 Today’s recipe is great for kids and adults, alike.
 Maybe you’re looking for great fish recipes for lent, or just healthy fish recipes for kids because these make for great finger foods for toddlers!